Thomas Perry (American football)

-Thomas Perry (born May 28, 2003) is an American college football offensive tackle for the Middlebury Panthers.
+Thomas Perry (born May 28, 2003) is an American professional football offensive tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football for the Middlebury Panthers.

 College career

-Perry played in 34 games for the Panthers between 2021-2024, including 30 consecutive starts to finish his college career.
+Perry played in 34 games for the Panthers between 2021–2024, including 30 consecutive starts to finish his college career.

-Perry was named to the All-New England Small College Athletic Conference (NESCAC) First Team 3 consecutive years from 2022-2024, and he also was the first Middlebury Panther to be invited to the East–West Shrine Bowl.
+Perry was named to the All-New England Small College Athletic Conference (NESCAC) First Team 3 consecutive years from 2022–2024, and he also was the first Middlebury Panther to be invited to the East–West Shrine Bowl.
 In addition to this, he was named to the first ever Walter Camp All-American Team for Division III at the end of his senior year.

-According to Brian Napier of FloFootball, Perry participated in UConn’s Pro Day on March 25, "where he put up numbers that would’ve been solid at the NFL Scouting Combine; a 29.5-inch vertical jump, 4.53 shuttle drill and 31 reps on the bench press were among his most notable marks, along with a 9-3 broad jump that would’ve put him tied for sixth among all offensive linemen at the combine."
+According to Brian Napier of FloFootball, Perry participated in UConn’s Pro Day on March 25, "where he put up numbers that would’ve been solid at the NFL Scouting Combine; a 29.5-inch vertical jump, 4.53 shuttle drill and 31 reps on the bench press were among his most notable marks, along with a 9–3 broad jump that would’ve put him tied for sixth among all offensive linemen at the combine."

-Perry has the potential to be the first Division III football player drafted since 2020.
+Perry had the potential to be the first Division III football player drafted since 2020.
 Bleacher Reporter also ranked Perry 24th among interior linemen in the draft and a potential 5th round pick.
-Dane Brugler from The Athletic ranks Perry as the 11th prospect among the 70 centers in the draft.
+Dane Brugler from The Athletic ranked Perry as the 11th prospect among the 70 centers in the draft.
 ESPN included Perry on a list of seven draft risers to watch.

-The Baltimore Ravens signed Middlebury IOL Thomas Perry as a UDFA after the 2025 NFL Draft.
+Professional career

+Perry attended minicamp with the Baltimore Ravens after going unselected in the draft.

+On April 27, 2026, Perry signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).